 The Hyper Cat is a rad all-around synthetic bag, but we didn't find it as warm as other 20° F bags on the market and found the Classic Cats Meow to be slightly warmer.

 The Hyper Cat does use noticeably less insulation on the bottom half of the bag (this saves weight).
 While this is a common strategy used by many sleeping bag manufacturers, it is even more apparent with this bag, because there is only a minimal amount of insulation on the Hyper Cat's lower half.
 However, all of our reviewers felt fine in this bag during our testing, which featured several nights of temperatures around 30F (with a sleeping pad of course).
 In those conditions, we never found that the bag didn't have the ability to keep us warm.
-Compared to the mega classic The North Face Cats Meow, the Hyper Cat is close in terms of warmth, but the Cats Meow is just ever-so-slightly warmer.
+Compared to the mega classic The North Face Cats Meow, the Hyper Cat is close in terms of warmth, but the Cats Meow is undeniably warmer.

 The Hyper Cat Features a top-notch hood design that was both fantastic at keeping the heat in but was also very comfortable and sported one of the better overall designs in the review.